Oulu: Transport

 Finnair is one of the main operators of the Oulu airport with regular flights to Helsinki.

 Intercity

 Oulu is served by Oulu Airport, the third largest airport in Finland by passenger volume.
 It is located 15 km south-west of the city centre.

 The Port of Oulu is one of the busiest harbours on the Bothnian Bay.
 It includes four separate harbour areas: Vihreäsaari oil and bulk docks, Nuottasaari docks and Oritkari docks.
 There is also a ferry service in Oulu, which is mostly used between Oulunsalo and the Hailuoto Island.
+An 8.4-kilometer causeway, including two 750-meter-long bridges, is being built between the mainland and the island.
+The work is scheduled for completion in 2026.

 The shortest travel time from Oulu railway station to Helsinki Central railway station is 5 h 34 min, operated by VR.
 Other destinations include Kolari, Rovaniemi, Seinäjoki and Tampere.

 The most important road in Oulu is Highway 4 (E8/E75) that runs from Helsinki to Utsjoki via Lahti, Jyväskylä, Oulu, Kemi and Rovaniemi.
 Other highways running to and from Oulu are Highway 20 to Kuusamo and Highway 22 to Kajaani.